olsizotaj/ef-core-sp-multi-result-set/README.md

 # ef-core-sp-multi-result-set
-This solution shows how to read multiple result set from stored procedure called by EF-Core.
+This solution shows how to read multiple results set from a stored procedure called from EF-Core.